stelligent/devops-essentials/samples/ec2/README.md

 1. From your Terminal, type `git commit -am "add new files"`
 1. From your Terminal, type `git push`
 1. Go back to your pipeline in CodePipeline and see the changes flow through the pipeline
-1. Once the pipeline is complete, go to your CloudFormation Outputs and click on the **CodeDeployURL** Output to get to to the EC2 instance for which CodeDeploy has deployed the application
+1. Once the pipeline is complete, go to your CloudFormation Outputs and click on the **CodeDeployURL** Output to get to the EC2 instance for which CodeDeploy has deployed the application

 # Resources